 National Park Service (NPS) Land

-There are four national parks in Colorado, and the regulations in these areas are a bit stricter than areas with other designations.
-For example, the fees are generally greater, and pets are not typically allowed to hike in national parks.
+There are four national parks in Colorado, and the regulations in these areas are a bit stricter than in areas with other designations.
+For example, the fees are generally greater, pets are not typically allowed on the hiking trails, and some areas within the park even require the hiker to obtain a permit.
 You’ll need to pay the park entrance fee to get access to this land (buying an annual pass is a great idea), and you’ll have to limit your camping to designated areas.
-For example, in Colorado’s iconic Rocky Mountain National Park, a single day pass is $25, and you’ll need to pay an additional fee to actually camp in the park as well.
+For example, in Colorado’s iconic Rocky Mountain National Park, a single-day pass is $25, and you’ll need to pay an additional fee to actually camp in the park as well.
 This money goes towards maintenance of the park, but it is definitely something to factor in when planning your trip!

 Some General Guidelines